NeilDG/ARVRDEV_Repo/README.md

-# GAM-ENG_ARRepo
+# ARVRDEV_Repo
 Demonstration of Augmented Reality using Vuforia SDK.
-Material for DLSU GAM-ENG students
+Material for DLSU ARVRDEV students